 If your case was dismissed, you can protect your good name and rebuild your life through Expungement (also known as "Expunction").
 Even though your case may have been dismissed, many people will think that where there is smoke, there has been a fire and hold your past accusations against you.
-Employers, neighbors, customers, insurers, landlords and just plain nosey people looking into your background after your record is expunged will find no record of the charges filed against you.
-They will find a clear criminal record and a clear public arrest record.
+After the Expunction is granted, employers, neighbors, customers, insurers, landlords (and just plain nosey people) looking into your background will find no official record of the charges that were expunged.
 The terms "expungment" and "expunction" are synonymous and can be used interchangeably.

 Is expunction (Expungement) an option in your case?
 Contact our Charlotte office to arrange a consultation with criminal defense attorney Chris Connelly.